VIC.GOV.AU | Policy and Advisory Library

 • to provide meals and refreshments for the staff and students of the school and make charges for those meals or refreshments

-• to inform itself and take into account any views of the school community for the purpose of making decisions in regard to the school and the students at the school
+• to inform itself and consider any views of the school community for the purpose of making decisions in regard to the school and the students at the school

 • to generally stimulate interest in the school in the wider community

-• to prepare the School Strategic Plan and review the Annual Implementation Plan — to be signed by the president and the principal
+• to participate in the development of the School Strategic Plan – to be signed by the president and the principal

 • to report annually (the Annual Report) to the school community and to the department on: